Josie Trinidad

-Josie Trinidad is an American storyboard artist, voice actress, and director best known for her work at Walt Disney Animation Studios.
+Josie Trinidad is an American storyboard artist, voice actress, screenwriter and director best known for her work at Walt Disney Animation Studios.
 She joined Disney in 2004, and worked on The Princess and the Frog (2009), Tangled (2010), and Wreck-It Ralph (2012).
 She served as the co-head of story on Zootopia (2016) and was the head of story on Ralph Breaks the Internet (2018).
 She made her directorial debut with the television series Zootopia+.

 Early life

 Josie Trinidad was born to Filipino immigrant parents in Los Angeles, California.
 Her father, a doctor, was born in Laguna, while her mother hailed from Ilocos Norte and worked as a nurse.
 During her early years, she frequently stayed in contact with her Filipino relatives.
 She explained, "I come home a lot.
 I still have couple of aunts in Mandaluyong, in San Juan and in Las Piñas.
 We are a very close family and we see each other often."

-At eleven years old, Trinidad watched Robin Hood (1973) on videocassette, and repeatedly paused the film so she could examine it frame by frame.
+At eleven years old, Trinidad watched Robin Hood (1973) on videocassette and repeatedly paused the film so she could examine it frame by frame.
 "I realized, 'Oh my, those are drawings, she recalled.
 They're beautiful, hand-drawn images, and someone is behind that!'
 I was 11 years old and knew at that moment I wanted to be an animator."
 However, she admitted she grew up in a family that perceived art as more of a hobby than a viable career.
 Trinidad nevertheless stated: "What I did was I worked really hard and I made sure that I tried.
 At least I could say I tried to make it into animation.
 If it worked, great.
 If it didn't work, then maybe I was meant to do something else.
 But I never gave up."

 A graduate of Adolfo Camarillo High School, Trinidad attended University of California, Los Angeles (UCLA), majoring in English literature and fine arts, and studied character animation at California Institute of the Arts (CalArts).
-After graduating, she worked as an illustrator for the toy company MGA Entertainment, as well as Klasky Csupo on animated commercials.
+After her graduation, she worked as an illustrator for the toy company MGA Entertainment and Klasky Csupo on animated commercials.